scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 of the literal string content.
 There is no built-in support for any form of encoded binary data, and no extension mechanism for unsupported data types.
-These limitations may make sense in a format whose expanded acronym contains "obvious" and "minimal", but they do make TOML less appropriate for some projects.
+These limitations may make sense in a format whose expanded acronym contains "obvious" and "minimal," but they do make TOML less appropriate for some projects.

 In addition to these issues, some current features have the potential to be